The Sleeping Prince (fairy tale): Tale type

 Richard MacGillivray Dawkins described that the "essence" of the tale type involves the heroine being destined to marry "a dead man", which is not dead at all.
 The prince, in fact, is under a magical sleep in a room in a castle somewhere.
 The heroine finds him and stays by his side on a long vigil.
 The heroine hires a maid or slave to help her in the long vigil, but she replaces the heroine and takes credit for awakening the prince.
 At the end of the tale, the prince, now back to life, is asked by a broken heroine to bring her ("almost always") three objects: a knife, a rope to hang herself with and a stone of patience.

 Motifs

+Starting episodes

 The tale type may start with one of two opening episodes: a bird announces to the heroine she will marry a dead man, and she decides to look for him; or the heroine is with her family on a field or in the forest, goes astray and ends up in the dead prince's tomb, where she begins her long vigil over his body.

+Other motifs

 In some variants, the stone of patience explodes after the heroine tells her woes.

+According to Greek folklorist Georgios A. Megas, in subtype AT 425G, the heroine is not promised to, nor marries an animal, but an enchanted prince trapped in an enchanted sleep, and only the heroine may save him by holding a long 40 day vigil.